IBM Model F keyboards

 System 9002 Hybrid Keyboard (1984)

 The IBM System 9002 Hybrid Keyboard was a Model F/XT-based keyboard designed for the IBM CS/9000.
 It served as a counterpart to the original System 9000 Family Standard Keyboard that integrated a similar keyboard assembly with a 57-key functional membrane touch panel, replacing the dedicated touch panel found on previous IBM System 9000 family computers.
-The name "Hybrid" refers to the use of both capacitive buckling spring key-switches and a membrane touch panel for the keys, which contrasts the Standard Keyboard which was simply a rebadged IBM PC Keyboard with minor modifications.
+The name "Hybrid" refers to the use of both capacitive buckling spring keyswitches and a membrane touch panel for the keys, which contrasts the Standard Keyboard which was simply a rebadged IBM PC Keyboard with minor modifications.
 The housing for the keyboard is likely a variation of the IBM 104-key terminal keyboard's case, meaning this is in fact also a hybrid of two Model F keyboard designs.
 It is very likely the Hybrid Keyboard is the rarest Model F presently known.

 5155 Portable Personal Computer Keyboard (1984)

 The IBM Portable Computer Keyboard was a rehoused Model F/XT made for IBM's first luggable PC - the IBM 5155.
-Due to its intended use for a portable PC system, the design was lightened by using an all-plastic case and an aluminium keyboard assembly backplate instead of a steel one.
+Due to its intended use for a portable PC system, the design was lightened by using an all-plastic case and an aluminium keyboard assembly base plate instead of a steel one.
 The keyboard is also intended to fold up on the front of the host 5155, so there are now two mechanisms on the bottom of the keyboard used for releasing the keyboard so that it can fold down and for detaching the keyboard completely.
 The keyboard retains a form of riser-style feet, but handles used to fold them down now serve as hinges when the keyboard is coupled to its host and now are also spring-loaded to allow them to be the release mechanism for decoupling the keyboard entirely.

 5170 Personal Computer AT Keyboard (1984)